ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 - Floating IPs were attached to all test instances to support connectivity tests via SSH.
 This is not required or desirable in production.
 - [Implement context-based restrictions](/docs/account?topic=account-context-restrictions-create&interface=ui) rules to further control access to all resources.

 In this tutorial you created a hub VPC and a set of spoke VPCs.
-You routed all cross VPC traffic through transit VPC firewall-router.
-DNS services were created for each VPC and forwarding rules created between them for workloads and a virtual private endpoint gateways.
+You routed all cross VPC traffic through a transit VPC firewall-router.
+DNS services were created for each VPC.
+DNS forwarding rules were created between the services for workloads and a virtual private endpoint gateways.

 ## Remove resources
 {: #vpc-transit2-remove-resources}